Our website is made possible by displaying online advertisements to our visitors.

 Select the OPEN button to connect to your SSH Server.
 You will need to authenticate to the SSH server to establish the SSH tunnel.

-With this SSH tunnel established, you will now use VNCViewer to connect to the machine you configured PuTTY for (172.16.0.101)
+With this SSH tunnel established, you will now use UltraVNC Viewer to connect to the machine you configured PuTTY for (172.16.0.101).

 You will want to select the Options button and select your Format and Encoding settings as described in the graphic.